-- If required, be registered with Selective Service - Be a U.S. citizen or eligible non-citizen - Has not applied for and is not receiving financial aid at two colleges at the same time, unless a distance learning course is involved, the course is needed for degree completion, and a consortium agreement is approved by both colleges.
-Student must see the Director of Financial Aid for more information. - Have a valid Social Security number - Not be debarred or suspended from any federal programs - Not owe a Title IV student aid refund - Not be in default of a Title IV federal student loan
+- Has the ability to benefit from higher education by having a certificate of graduation from a secondary school (High School Diploma) or General Education Development (GED) certificate or is beyond the age of compulsory school attendance (17 for the state of Illinois), is not enrolled in high school, and has passed the Department of Education approved ability-to-benefit test administered through Lewis and Clark's Assessment Center.
+See the Financial Aid Office for more details. - · Is enrolled as a degree-seeking student in an eligible program - · Is enrolled in courses that apply toward his/her program - · If required, is registered with Selective Service (males between the ages of 18 and 25) - · Is a U.S. citizen or eligible non-citizen - Has not applied for and is not receiving financial aid at two colleges at the same time, unless a distance learning course is involved, the course is needed for degree completion, and a consortium agreement is approved by both colleges.
+Student must see the Director of Financial Aid for more information. - · Has a valid Social Security number - · Is not debarred or suspended from any federal programs - · Does not owe a federal student aid refund - · Is not in default of a federal student loan

-Any student receiving Title IV or ISAC financial aid is also responsible for knowing, understanding, and complying with the preceding and following information.
+Any student receiving federal or ISAC state financial aid is also responsible for knowing, understanding, and complying with the preceding and following information.
 All information is subject to change and all changes will be publicized by L&C. This information is correct at the time of this printing and complies with all applicable consumer information reporting requirements.